Income distribution

 The ethnic groups used in the data

-Data is aggregated for each of the black, mixed and other ethnic groups, which means estimates are shown for these groups as a whole.
-Data is shown separately for white British and all other white people (‘white other’ ethnic group).
+Data is aggregated for each of the Asian, Black, Mixed, White and Other ethnic groups, and estimates are shown for these groups as a whole using the ethnic categories from the 2011 Census.

 Some households contain people from different ethnic backgrounds.
 The ethnicity assigned to the household is that of the head of the household (usually the person with the highest income).
 The data does not account for people of different ethnic backgrounds who live in the same household.